KC Ohaebosim: Kansas House of Representatives

 He was elected to the Kansas House of Representatives in the 2016 election, replacing Roderick Houston.
 In 2017, he was among the legislators who voted to override Governor Sam Brownback's veto of a tax package designed to fix Kansas' budget shortfall.
 He was reelected in 2018 without opposition.

+2026 Kansas gubernatorial election

+In May 2026, State Representative Cindy Holscher selected Ohaebosim as her running mate in the 2026 Kansas gubernatorial election.
+In August, Holscher placed first in the Democratic primary.
+She and Ohaebosim will face Ty Masterson and his running mate, Jeff Klemp, in the November general election.

+If elected, Ohaebosim will become the first African-American official elected to statewide office in Kansas since Edward P. McCabe in the 1880s.